Our alumni are working in the industry. Here are some highlights of a few of them:

 Megan Tisdale (2013) is working for costume services at Disneyland.

-Hannah Welter (2009) previously worked as a lead scenic artist for Gothic Moon Productions and as production manager at Concordia.
+Hannah Welter (2009) worked as a lead scenic artist for Gothic Moon Productions and as production manager at Concordia.
 She currently works for Sets Unlimited and Pfinix Creative Group.
-She has returned to design the costumes at Concordia for Hamlet, I Never Saw Another Butterfly, Pride and Prejudice and the 2010, 2012, 2016 Gala of Stars.
+She has returned to design costumes at Concordia for Hamlet, I Never Saw Another Butterfly, Pride and Prejudice and the 2010, 2012, 2016 Gala of Stars.